 FORT CALGARY

-The exhibitions at Fort Calgary are undergoing renovations to re-tell the story of the land at the forks of the Bow and Elbow River—the heart of Calgary.
+The exhibitions at Fort Calgary underwent significant renovation to re-tell the story of the land at the forks of the Bow and Elbow River—the heart of Calgary.
 Our team was involved for several years in the planning and design of both long term and temporary exhibitions, including one focused on Treaty 7.
 Long term exhibition planning and design for the 10,000 sf new interpretive centre focused on the complex relationship of the Northwest Mounted Police—now the RCMP, to the many peoples who had called that land their home for thousands of years.

 Client: Fort Calgary National Historic Site